Maggie085/BIS15W2022_mbauer/midterm2/midterm_2.md

 ```

 ![](midterm_2_files/figure-html/unnamed-chunk-21-1.png)<!-- -->
+This trend could be due to advancements in healthcare practices leading to increases in life expectancy.

 ## Population Growth
 6. (3 points) Which 5 countries have had the highest population growth over the past 100 years (1920-2020)?